CraftCoin (CRC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CraftCoin Historical Price

-According to the latest data gathered on CraftCoin live price page, the current price of CraftCoin is 0.097697USD.
-The circulating supply of CraftCoin(CRC) is 879.33K CRC , giving it a market capitalization of $85.91K.
+According to the latest data gathered on CraftCoin live price page, the current price of CraftCoin is 0.03774939USD.
+The circulating supply of CraftCoin(CRC) is 879.33K CRC , giving it a market capitalization of $33.19K.

 The CraftCoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CRC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.